bliepp/bottle-restx/docs/quickstart.rst

 ------------------

-This package uses a class based approach as every resource is a dedicated class inheriting from :class:`bottle_restx.Resource`.
+This package uses a class based approach as every resource is a dedicated class inheriting from :class:`Resource`.
 The individual endpoints are implemented via member functions named like the method they are supposed to map to.
 If a resource needs a GET endpoint the class gets a :code:`get` method serving this purpose.
-Using the :meth:`bottle_restx.API.resource` decorator serves this purpose.
+Using the :meth:`API.route` decorator serves this purpose.

 .. code-block::